matter-labs/zksync-lite-docs/docs/dev/types.md

     // not yet processed by the zkSync network.
     depositing: {
         balances: {
-            // Token are indexed by their symbol (e.g. "ETH")
+            // Token are indexed by their symbol (e.g. 'ETH')
             [token: string]: {
                 // Sum of pending deposits for the token.
                 amount: utils.BigNumberish,